-Hooded eyes are eyes that have excess skin from the browbone to the lash line, which hides the crease and mobile eyelids space.
+They are eyes that have excess skin from the browbone to the lash line, which hides the crease and mobile eyelids space.
 If you’re like me, and you’ve struggled for years to follow makeup tutorials on YouTube, magazines or blogs, you might have hooded eyes.
 Most makeup tutorials are for almond or protruding eyes.

 If you are looking straight ahead into a mirror, does excess skin between your eyebrows and eyelashes obscure your crease?
 If you are unsure, look at the photo of my eyes above.
-I have excess skin that hides my crease, thus my eyes are hooded.
+I have excess skin that hides my crease, thus they are hooded.
 They’re also a tad deepset and downturned.
 By deepset I mean that my eyebrow protrudes slightly past my eyeball.
 By downturned I mean the outer corner of my eye shape is pulled down by excess skin.
 In my case, the excess curtain of skin, especially at the outer 3/4 of my eyelid, is hidden by my hooded eyes.

 Do I Have Hooded Eyes?

 For the image above I drew a straight horizontal line across my pupils to determine if my outer corners turn up or down.
 My outer corners turn slightly down.
 My outer corners are also slightly deepset, which you can see by the way the excess hooded eye skin covers the outer corner of my eyes.
 If your eyes look like mine, congrats!
 They are hooded, slightly deepset, and slightly downturned.

 Even if they don’t look exactly like mine, your eyes may still be.
 There are different shapes of hooded eyes.
 Youtuber Alissa Ashley has hoodies and I think they look quite different from my 42 year old eyes.